System

 Automation of OMS (Outlet Management System)

-Flow and Pressure Sensors: These sensors provide real-time data on the system's water flow and pressure, allowing for continuous monitoring and adjustment.
+These sensors provide real-time data on water flow and pressure, allowing for continuous monitoring and adjustment.

-Automated Control: The system adjusts irrigation schedules and water flow based on real-time crop water needs, optimizing efficiency and preventing over-irrigation.
+Adjusts irrigation schedules and flow based on crop water needs, optimizing efficiency and preventing over-irrigation.

-Precise and Efficient Irrigation: Tailored water delivery for different crops ensures that each section receives the appropriate amount of water, enhancing growth.
+Tailored delivery ensures each crop section receives the right amount of water, enhancing growth.

 Remote Communication & Networking